BUILDING POSTGRESQL HIGH AVAILABILITY CLUSTERS WITH TRUE EXPERTS

 Clustering PostgreSQL with Patroni and vipmanager

-Other solutions to PostgreSQL clustering and replication
+Other solutions to PostgreSQL replication, clustering and failover

 Patroni’s simplicity gives it a real edge over more traditional solutions.
-However, many customers out there are still using traditional solutions, which are of course fully supported by Cybertec.
+However, many customers out there are still using traditional solutions, which are of course fully supported by CYBERTEC.

 Linux HA (pacemaker, corosync, etc.)